Creatify Team

 Does it really make money?

 To be realistic, the profit margin in search arbitrage is not huge due to decreasing margin.
 You are not going to earn hundreds of dollars from a single click.
 The difference in earnings is typically just a few cents or a small percentage.
-The exact margin depends on factors like the keyword and other variables, but you shouldn't expect margins of 50%, 60%, or 80%.
-That’s not realistic.
+The exact margin depends on factors like the keyword and other variables, with revenue attribution helping to track which traffic sources and strategies yield the best returns.
+A more achievable range would be somewhere between 10% and 25%.
+These figures are more realistic to work with when planning your strategy.

 A more achievable range would be somewhere between 10% and 25%.
 These figures are more realistic to work with when planning your strategy.
 This is an important point to understand when approaching search arbitrage.